thatslk/vue-weather/README.md

 # Vue Weather

-Solution for second task (Weather App) from the 7th week of Artsofte's JS/TS course at the Ural Federal University named after fri B.N.
+Solution for second task (Weather App) from the 7th week of Artsofte's JS/TS course at the Ural Federal University named after B.N.
 Yeltsin.

 This project contains following features: